LawrenceZheng5/lawrencezheng5.github.io/essays/final-project-idea.md

 After implementing the basic functionality, here are ideas for more advanced features:
 - Include other University of Hawaii campuses
 - Include AI to give a short history of the location
-- Users can rate if a photo is unfit for the game
+- Users can rate a photo if it is unfit for the game
 - Include videos of a walk through of the location
 - A fully interactive map with zoom